 We use the Green Building Council of Australia (GBCA) Green Star rating tools to support the design and delivery of water initiatives and to set a platform for optimal performance.
-All new Retail Town Centre, Workplace and Retirement Living developments, and Retail Town Centre and Workplace redevelopments in excess of 8,000 square metres, are required to achieve a minimum 4 star Green Star rating with a review of opportunities to reach 5 stars.
+All new Town Centre, Logistics and Workplace developments and redevelopments (excluding small refurbishments and extensions) are required to achieve inimum Green Star ratings with a review of opportunities to reach 6 stars.
 Green Star sets minimum standards for water management and certification assists our assets in meeting our water management targets.